trinhlai252/SQL-Explore-Ecommerce-Dataset/README.md

 ![rq8](https://github.com/user-attachments/assets/40433288-bb11-4b93-ba76-36d01a590362)
 #### Insights
+* In January 2017, the add-to-cart rate was 28.47%, and the purchase rate was 8.31%, showing a relatively low conversion from views to purchases.
+* February 2017 saw an increase in the add-to-cart rate to 34.25% and a slight increase in the purchase rate to 9.59%, indicating improved engagement and * potential interest from users.
+* March 2017 showed the highest rates, with add-to-cart at 37.29% and purchase rate at 12.64%, reflecting stronger customer intent and conversions.
+* The steady increase in both add-to-cart and purchase rates over the three months suggests that product appeal and customer purchase intent may have improved, potentially due to more effective marketing or promotions.
+* Overall, the purchase rate remains lower than the add-to-cart rate, which highlights an opportunity for further optimization in the purchase funnel to drive more conversions
 ## V. Conclusion

- In conclusion, my exploration of the eCommerce dataset using SQL on Google BigQuery based on the Google Analytics dataset has revealed several interesting insights.
+In conclusion, my analysis of the eCommerce dataset using SQL on Google BigQuery, based on the Google Analytics data, offers a detailed understanding of customer behavior—from product views to add-to-cart and conversion rates.
+This project provides valuable insights into customer behavior, highlighting opportunities to optimize marketing strategies and improve conversion rates.